MONOGRID/lut-loader/README.md

 }
 ```

-or if you want obtain only the buffer data:
+or if you want to obtain only the buffer data:

 ``` js
 module: {